 Watch out human resources professionals!
-In the past, HR departments were considered necessary but nothing more.
+In the past, HR departments were necessary but nothing more.
 Nowadays they are not only gaining responsibility but are increasingly becoming an essential element for overall business success.
 In the years to come, disruptive modifications in both the labor market and organizational processes will revolutionize HR management policies and entirely shift the traditional HR paradigm.
 If you work in HR and your skills are not up to par, the digital revolution might soon cost you your job.

 Changing Job Roles